All Episodes

 is going to burn some good guys or seemingly good

-So the question is going to be.
+guys too.
+So the question is going to be are

-folks on our team to be hurt.
+on our team to be hurt.
+Well, justice is blind,

-Speaker 1 (27:21):
+(27:21):

-So you know what needs to be done, and I
+so you know what needs to be done, and I

 will leave that there.
 So this was Michelle Obama.
 This